 We packed up our entire home, renting out our house, finding long term pet-sitters for our two dogs and one very unfriendly cat.
 We enrolled our kids into Distance Education and happily swapped our ho-hum life for a year-long travel adventure and followed the sun!

 The day had arrived – to do something different; something extraordinary.
 We wanted to create family memories together.
 Each year the kids were edging closer to adulthood and it was now or never.
 We jumped!

 Dream, Plan, Save and Go…repeat!
 Dream, Plan, Save and Go.

-I quit my job; Steve took a combination of long service leave, annual and leave without pay.
-The home renovation – an extra bedroom and a modern kitchen – could wait.
-We realised that on our deathbed we were fairly certain we would not say “I wish we had have completed that reno when the kids were young”.
+I quit my job; Steve took a combination of long service leave, annual leave and leave without pay.
+The home renovation – an extra bedroom or two plus a modern kitchen set on ice.
+We knew that when we were old and feeble, stuck at home unable to go on gap year adventures, we would not regret this decision and think I wish we completed that renovation when the kids were young!

 Once we booked those one-way tickets, the relief that we had finally made the decision settled easily and comfortably.
 At times we felt both excited terrified about our decision – negative niggles crept into our minds.
 But over time, we both felt a sense of following our passion and going after our purpose was the right way.

 We saved by syphoning my pay into another account while living off the other.
 We went without the first world material wants.
 Our goal (and departure date) was bigger than any of that and it was real in front of us.

 We downloaded a countdown app and as each day passed got more excited.
 No more credit cards, no more debt.
 We gave up drinking alcohol for an entire 10 months and the money we saved purchased 6 ONE-WAY tickets to Langkawi Island, Malaysia.
 No jokes!

 There’s something sweet about saying one-way tickets that just sounds so pleasant.
 I’ll repeat it again…SIX ONE-WAY PLANE TICKETS!